-3. Enter the Administrator password to make changes or the Observer password to view configurations.

-4. Once you have logged in, your user name is displayed in the header and a logout button is provided:
+- Enter the Administrator password to make changes or the Observer password to view configurations.
+The default password is: 123456 - 4.
+Once you have logged in, your user name is displayed in the header and a logout button is provided:

 Note If browser cookies are not disabled, login information will not need to be reentered until logging out or staying idle for eight hours.